lupyuen/lupyuen.github.io/src/auto2.md

 if [ "$match" != "" ]; then
   echo; echo "===== All OK!
 BL602 has successfully joined the LoRaWAN Network"
 ```

+_What happens if PineDio Stack fails to join the LoRaWAN Network?_

+PineDio Stack will __retry repeatedly__ until it hits the timeout after 20 seconds.

+Be sure that the __LoRaWAN Gateway Settings__ are correct!
+The gateway will silently drop invalid requests without notifying our device.

+(More about this in a while)

 _What's inside lorawan_test?_